-- To know which train to take, you’ll just need to pay attention to what direction to go towards.
+To know which train to take, you’ll just need to pay attention to what direction to go towards.
 With both trams and metros, use the maps at the station to find your stop and then trace the line to the last stop.
-The last stop will be the name of the tram or metro line you need to take.
+The last stop will be the name of the tram or metro line you’ll need to board.

 It was a very interesting experience and a great way to travel through the city.
 We recommend taking one of these buses at least once, if you’re up for the adventure!

 In our experience, buses, metros, and trams were all in good order and well maintained.
 Stations were clean and always felt safe to us.

 We found that many, although not all, buses, metros, and trams have digital screens to indicate the upcoming stops.